-- The Stroubles Ridge Project (within Town of Blacksburg limits of Montgomery County), creating new homeownership opportunities with long-term affordability through the development of a new Community Land Trust. - Scattered site homeownership opportunities through the new Community Land Trust. - Housing Resiliency Grants of approximately \$5,000 to assist homeowners with critical home repairs.
+- The Legacy on Main Project - The Merrimac Project, creating new homeownership opportunities with long-term affordability through the development of a new Community Land Trust. - Scattered site homeownership opportunities through the new Community Land Trust - Housing Resiliency Grants of up to \$5,000 to assist homeowners with critical home repairs

 - 2) Prevent and End Homelessness: The Town of Blacksburg will invest CDBG Public Service funds to support homelessness services provided by two local non-profits, New River Community Action and the Women's Resource Center of the New River Valley. - 3) Support Non-Homeless Special Needs: Assistance will support the provision of quality child care at Valley Interfaith Child Care Center for LMI working families in Blacksburg.
-Community Gardening opportunities for LMI families will be supported by the non-profit Live, Work, Eat Grow.
+Community Gardening opportunities for LMI families will be supported through three local gardens operated by the non-profit Live, Work, Eat Grow.